 4. Racism?
 Probably not.
 Prejudice?
 Definitely.

 -I have to say that I highly doubt that there's any racism in the show, like for example this black chef named Madison is phenominal, he's won three times in the Chopped.
-So is this cutie Asian named Jun Lee, ( I'm not sure about his last name), but he's really good as well.
-However, it stems from the fact that usually French and Italian chefs are the favorite among the judges, because they think they are more refined, and that reflected on their own training.
+So is this cutie Asian named Jun Takanawa, and I would consider them as top-notch chefs, these are true inspiration for an aspiring cook.
+However, the preference stems from the fact that usually French and Italian chefs are the favorite among the judges, because apparently, they are portrayed as more refined, and that reflects on their own training.
 In their eyes, French and Italian are a must, because it speaks luxury and wealth.
 I dare them tell Soul Chef that their food isn't decadent, (afterall, in their eyes, all it's about is greasy fried chicken, glops of mashed potatoes, and thick, fatty gravy (which we all know is bull crap because who doesn't like soul food ;D.

 Some of the ingredients are hellish: